 Dominic Hall, MA, ALM

-Before his appointment as the Warren Curator, Dominic worked in Seattle’s Museum of History & Industry, the Burke Museum of Natural History and Culture, and the South Country Museum in Rhode Island.
+Before his appointment, Dominic worked in Seattle’s Museum of History & Industry, the Burke Museum of Natural History and Culture, and the South Country Museum in Rhode Island.
 He received a BA in history from Colgate University and a MA in Museology from the University of Washington, Seattle.
 Dominic earned an additional MA in Liberal Arts, History from the Harvard Extension School where he wrote a thesis entitled “The Catholic Brahmin and the Anatomy Act of 1898: Thomas Dwight and the Normalization of the Medical Cadaver Supply in Late Nineteenth-Century Massachusetts.”
 Dominic is a past president of the Medical Museum Association.